-- 9. Import Test.
-Click Import Test.
-The test is added to the workload and the test Summary page displays. - 10.
-If you exported the database objects and data required to replay the workload, Benchmark Factory prompts you for the location of this file.
+- 10. If you exported the database objects and data required to replay the workload, Benchmark Factory prompts you for the location of this file.
 Enter the path to the file location on the database server (or network). - 11.
 On the Summary page, you can click each of the links to go directly to an option to modify it. - 12.
 To jump to the Test Options tab, click Test Options at the bottom of the Summary page.
 Review the following for more information:

 Tab Description Transactions tab Modify the transactions and the transaction mix for the test.
 For a custom test, add transactions.
-FOI a custom test, add transactions.
-See Transactions Tab on page 108 for more information.
+See Transactions Tab on page 114 for more information.
 Options tab Enable scaling for the user scenario.
-See Options Tab (Capture/Replay) on page 114 for more information.
-Advanced tab Specify Repository options, error handling, and connect/disconnect options for the test.
-See Advanced Tab on page 113 for more information.
+See Options Tab (Capture/Replay) on page 120 for more information.
+Timing tab User Startup-Select one of the following options: Start all users as quickly as possible-Starts all users immediately after a test begins.
+Start all users at even intervals for-Sets the amount of time in which to start all users at even intervals.
+The interval duration is